0x4f53/Wristkey/README.md

 ## ABSTRACT

-Wristkey is a completely offline, open-source, sideloadable and standalone two-factor authentication application for Wear OS watches.
+Wristkey is a completely offline, open-source and standalone two-factor authentication application for Wear OS watches.
 It does not need your watch to be paired to a phone to work.
+Data can be imported from Bitwarden or by simply taking a picture of your Google Authenticator export QR Code.
 It supports both square and round watches, has theme customization, backup options and more!

 I made this app as a fun project and because the LG G Watch W100 I use doesn't support internet access when paired with iOS.